Introduction

 as needed.

-Like many other Debian git repositories, we don't follow "feature branch" practices here.
-We generally don't package just 1 or 2 rust crates at a time, but all of its dependencies and sometimes some reverse-dependencies too.
-So normally we'll be touching a few dozen packages at once.
+Like many other Debian git repositories, Rust team don't follow "feature branch" practices here.
+The team generally don't package just 1 or 2 rust crates at a time, but all of its dependencies and sometimes some reverse-dependencies too.
+So normally a few dozen packages are updated at once.
 In this context, it's good to merge often, to avoid conflicts with someone else that might also need to touch those too in the next few days.

 To match a release (i.e. a .deb